Tachyon-Sonics/ChaosCastle/README.md

     - You need a JDK and not just a JRE!
     - On Debian-based Linux, this can be done using `sudo apt install openjdk-17-jdk`
     - On Windows and macOS, the JDK can be downloaded from https://www.adoptium.net
-    - The `JAVA_HOME` environment variable should properly locate the JDK's installation directory.
-If this environment variable is not properly created during the installation, you may need to create it manually.
+    - After the installation, the `java` command must be in the PATH.
+If this is not the case you may need to add it manually, or to set the `JAVA_HOME` environment variable to locate the JDK's installation directory.
 - Git
     - On Debian-based Linux, `sudo apt install git`
     - On other systems, use links from https://git-scm.com/downloads